JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ```
 ### **C. Other Statements**

-Beside, if, switch, for, and range, Go language also provides some other statements.
+Besides, if, switch, for, and range, Go language also provides some other statements.
 They are `break`, `continue`, `defer`, and `panic`.
 #### 1. Break Statement

 `break` statement terminates the loop or switch statement and transfers execution to the code immediately after the loop or switch.
 The keyword `break` is used.